KristenJZ/KristenJZ.github.io/content/en/about/_index.md

 - Research advisor: [Prof. Min Jiang](https://pages.charlotte.edu/min-jiang/) at *The University of North Carolina, Charlotte*
 - Responsible for resolving the research problem "who owns what":
-  - collected archives and data, and formed a data collection
+  - collected archives and data, and formed a data collection;
+  - IRB submission;
+  - conducted empirical studies.

 **2)**  **Research Assistant,** *A national survey on fans practice, network connectedness and social participation of teenagers in Gen Z*           				            Jan 2020 – Feb 2020